scoooot/yotagrabber/README.md

 Contains updates due to Toyota website changes and graphql field changes.

+The previously existing vehicles.py was also updated to fix an issue where it was not getting all the inventory for a given model, to make it more robust with retries and communication errors, and to optionally allow searching for all vehicles within a specified distance from a specified zip code for a given model.
+Additionally added a dealers.py program that can generate the dealers.csv file that is used to lookup the dealer Id to dealer state, and website that vehicles.py uses.

 Additionally, added higher level search program searchForVehicles.py that can notify the user via any combination of sound, email, text whenever changes in the inventory data occur for a specified match criteria.
 This allows a user to be alerted whenever what they are looking for has changed and then look at the attached log file to view the changes.
 That program uses a config YAML file that